o3de/o3de-extras/Gems/ROS2/README.md

 ## Troubleshooting

-If you are having some problems with the ROS2 Gem visit [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/troubleshooting/), to troubleshoot your issue.
+If you have any problems with the ROS2 Gem, visit [here](https://www.o3de.org/docs/user-guide/interactivity/robotics/troubleshooting/) for troubleshooting guides and suggestions.

 ## User Guides